US–UK Mutual Defence Agreement: Amendment of McMahon Act

-Crucially, he managed to secure the support of Carl T. Durham, the chairman of the JCAE.
-Eisenhower met with congressional leaders on 3 December 1957 and pressed for more discretion to co-operate with all America's NATO allies, not just Britain.
+Crucially, Eisenhower secured the support of Carl T. Durham, the chairman of the JCAE.
+Eisenhower met with congressional leaders on 3 December 1957 and pressed for more discretion to co-operate with all America's NATO allies, not just the United Kingdom.
 Indeed, the administration negotiated agreements with Australia, Canada and NATO.
 Eisenhower did not yet have wholehearted support for the proposal, but outright opposition from US Senator Clinton Anderson failed to attract much support.
 On 27 January 1958, Strauss sent Durham the administration's proposed legislative changes, and the JCAE Subcommittee on Agreements for Cooperation, chaired by Senator John Pastore, held hearings from 29 to 31 January.
 Quarles and Major General Herbert Loper, the Assistant to the Secretary of Defense for Atomic Energy Affairs, were forced to deal with pointed questions about nuclear proliferation.
 British information security, or the lack thereof no longer seemed so important now that the Soviet Union was apparently ahead and the UK had independently developed the hydrogen bomb, but the JCAE objected to the terms of the proposed deal to trade British uranium-235 for US plutonium under which the US would pay USD$30 per gram for plutonium that cost $12 per gram to produce in the UK.

 The amendments were passed by the US House of Representatives on 19 June but not without changes that now limited exchanges of nuclear weapons data to nations that had made substantial progress in the field.
 The same restriction applied to the actual transfer of non-nuclear components of nuclear weapons.
 American nuclear weapons were to remain under US custody and could not be turned over to allies except in wartime.
 The sale of nuclear reactors for submarines and nuclear fuel for them and other military reactors was permitted.
 Only the UK qualified as a nation that had made substantial progress.
 The bill passed Congress on 30 June 1958 and was signed into law by Eisenhower on 2 July 1958.